-Students studying BA (Hons) Accounting and Finance at CIM- Cyprus Business School (Nicosia) are subject to the same entry requirements as those studying the course at the University of West London's campuses.
+Students studying BA (Hons) Business Studies with Digital Marketing at CIM- Cyprus Business School (Nicosia) are subject to the same entry requirements as those studying the course at the University of West London's campuses.
 Qualifications required are customised for the local context as part of the University's Partner Course Approval to Deliver process, ensuring equivalency to UK qualifications.
-The admissions process is managed by CIM-Cyprus Business School in close co-ordination with the Claude Littner Business School at the University of West London which always has the final decision whether to admit a student or not.
+The admissions process is managed by CIM-Cyprus Business School in close coordination with the Claude Littner Business School at the University of West London which always has the final decision whether to admit a student or not.
 All processes followed are in line with the University's Academic Regulations and Recruitment and Admissions Policy.
 All non-standard applications and requests for Recognition of Prior Learning must be approved separately by the University via the Claude Littner Business School.
 Following successful recruitment, CIM-Cyprus Business School are required to provide enrolment information for all new students to the University.
 This includes details of student identification checks, evidence that qualifications have been seen and verified, and evidence of English language competency.
 Students are only enrolled on University systems once this confirmation is provided.
 The University audits this information using a risk-based approach, increasing the sample size for direct verification if any concerns are found.
 The admissions processes managed by CIM- Cyprus Business School have always been found to be directly aligned to the University's Academic Regulations.

-Students admitted onto the "BA (Hons) Accounting and Finance" (3 academic years, 180 ECTS, Full-Time) offered by CIM-Cyprus Business School (Nicosia), are usually mature particularly as CIM-Cyprus Business School offers all of its programmes through evening classes.
+- 2. Do you have information regarding the profile of incoming students?
+Students that will be admitted onto the "BA (Hons) Business Studies with Digital Marketing" (3 academic years, 180 ECTS, Full-Time) offered by CIM-Cyprus Business School (Nicosia), are usually mature particularly as CIM-Cyprus Business School offers all of its programmes through evening classes.
 CIM-Cyprus Business School recruits mainly students from Cyprus and there are more than 20 nationalities studying for its programmes.
-The profile of the students during the past 13 years of our collaboration has been very diverse but the fact that students opt to study through evening classes is testament to their commitment and dedication towards advancing their careers.

-3. How do you ensure that students have a good command of the programme's teaching language?
+The profile of the students during the past 13 years of our collaboration has been very diverse but the fact that students opt to study through evening classes is testament to their commitment and dedication towards advancing their careers. - 3.
+How do you ensure that students have a good command of the programme's teaching language?

 Students are required to provide evidence of English Language competency through successful completion of a Secure English Language Test (for example IELTS or equivalent).
-Students studying BA (Hons) Accounting and Finance must achieve a minimum15/20 in English on the High School Leaving Certificate and/or IELTS 5.5 or equivalent, which is aligned to the English Language requirements for international students studying the equivalent course in London.
+Students studying BA (Hons) Business Studies with Digital Marketing must achieve a minimum15/20 in English on the High School Leaving Certificate and/or IELTS 5.5 or equivalent, which is aligned to the English Language requirements for international students studying the equivalent course in London.
 CIM-Cyprus Business School are required to provide information to the University regarding students' English language competency as part of enrolment checks, and full evidence is audited on a sample basis for each intake.